-Our review also indicates that child care programs vary in the share of, total program funds spent for caregiver salaries.
+Our review also indicates that child care programs vary in the share of total program funds spent for caregiver salaries.
 In child care centers run by school districts, about 51 percent of total program expenditures went for costs directly associated with teaching and child care.
 In centers run by private agencies, teaching and child care costs averaged 37 percent of total program expenditures.
 We also found that some private child care centers have allocated an unusually large share of program funds to administrative costs, leaving a relatively small amount of funding for teaching and the direct care of children.

-(1) guidelines for allocating stateschild careefunds among various expenditure categories or (2) procedures to link program quality and the reimbursement levels, the categories or (2) procedures to link program quality and the reimbursement levels, the categories of the categories s
+SDE staff indicate that the department does not have either (1) guidelines for allocating state child care funds among various expenditure categories or (2) procedures to link program quality and reimbursement levels.

-Conclusions and Recommendations the spaces of additional test and
+Conclusions and Recommendations

-Chapter 798/80 directed the Legislative Analyst to report his findings and conclusions regarding the need to provide child care agencies reimbursements that exceed the standard reimbursement rate in order to reflect the following three factors: $( \ )$
+Chapter 798/80 directed the Legislative Analyst to report his findings and conclusions regarding the need to provide child care agencies reimbursements that exceed the standard reimbursement rate in order to reflect the following three factors:

-- the impact of collective bargaining, - differences in regional costs, and same in any same same in the second s - wage rates necessary to provide adequate incomes for all caregivers.
+- the impact of collective bargaining,

+- differences in regional costs, and

+- wage rates necessary to provide adequate incomes for all caregivers.